 I spent 23 years in policing and now I'm a postdoctoral researcher on the consequences of substance use and addiction at Rhode Island's Miriam Hospital and the Warren Alpert Medical School of Brown University.
-My interests include studying systems-level approaches to delivering substance use treatment services, overcoming the stigmas that obstruct evidence-based responses to the nation's opioid crisis, and confronting our growing stimulant epidemic in rapid, effective ways that limit its spread.
+My interests include studying systems-level approaches to delivering substance use treatment services, overcoming the stigmas that obstruct evidence-based responses to the nation's opioid crisis, and confronting our terrible overdose epidemic in rapid, effective ways that limit its spread.

 I believe improving the quality of American policing lies in using the goals, methods and metrics of public health to shape and guide its responses to both crime and non-criminal risk behaviors.
 My interest in these lines of inquiry was formed by my experiences in policing, starting as a patrol officer in the NYPD and culminating as the chief of police of Burlington, Vermont.
 My work also afforded me the opportunity to engage with several important public policy issues along the way.